JulienCharbonneau/Rocket-Elevators-Python-Controller/README .md

 # Rocket-Elevators-Python-Controller
 This project is about implementing an elevator controller .
-The program is based on pseudocode file given and for this version written in python.
+The program is based on pseudocode file given and for this version written in python.Here a
+[video](https://drive.google.com/file/d/1ohK1NCzCIvZx5daAUI22Nb_gn_Rq6QQ7/view?usp=sharing) that I explain my work

 ### Usage